ibm-cloud-architecture/refarch-kc/README.md

 * the earliest date at which a container's worth of my product could be available for pickup at XXX
 * the latest date by which it needs to be delivered to my target retailer at location YYYY

-Since my product can degrade if exposed to extreme temperatures, I expect transport to be in a refrigerated contain and can supply a specific temperature range t me maintained while in transit.
+Since my product can degrade if exposed to extreme temperatures, I expect transport to be in a refrigerated contain and can supply a specific temperature range to be maintained while my goods are in transit.

+If the shipping company ( Kyles containers) has no available capacity to ship a container meeting my timing and delivery requirements, I expect the order request to be rejected.
+This will enable me to conside other shipping arrangements or renegotiate dates with my target retailer.

-When the order is placed, I will want a committed reasonable price for the shipment to be specified by the the Shipping Company ( Kyles containers).
+If the order can be placed, I will want the response from the shipping company ( Kyles Containers) to include a committed reasonable price for the shipment to be specified.
 In addition I would like to know on confirmation of the order:
 * the expected pickup and delivery dates (this will help close my agreement with the proposed retailer receiving the goods)
 * the identity of the ship and scheduled voyage which will transport my container (this will help me with insurance considerations)
 * an orderID which I can use with the shipping company subsequently to track the order